xmatters/xm-labs-xMatters-Post-Daily-On-Call-to-Chat-Ops/README.md

 The Flow step creates a string containing the primary on-call for each group in the constant.
 This is posted as a message to a predefined chat-ops channel.

+Inactive Users will be skipped and the next on call resource will be used instead.
+Temporary absence will be observed.
+Nested groups will be displayed as on call.
+This step will not traverse through multiple levels of nested groups.

 __Basic Configuration Steps__:

 1. Import the xMatters Workflow.